Tombert/guides/articles/language/concurrency_and_parallelism.md

 ## Wrapping Up

-One of Clojure design goals was to make concurrent programming easier.
+One of the design goals when creating Clojure was making concurrent programming easier.

 The key design decision was making Clojure data structures immutable (persistent) and separating the concepts of *identity* (references)